nugrahaz/bwa_flutix/README.md

 # Flutix
 > Watch movie in theater much easier

-## Notes
-**In the near future, it will be migrated to the latest version with getx state management and uploaded to the playstore.**

 ## Description
 Flutix is ​​a mobile application (iOS & Android) that helps people to buy tickets to watch online through their mobile phones.
 Flutix also uses the data collection method to display movies that match the user's profile.